danielkleebinder/md3-for-ionic/README.md

 }
 ```

+### Motion physics system (spring animations)

+The [motion physics system](https://m3.material.io/styles/motion/overview/how-it-works) of Material Design 3 expressive
+is also partially implemented and supported by this library.
+Buttons, switches, segments make extensive use of spring
+animations.

 ### Add Roboto Font (recommended)

 If you would like to use the Roboto font as well, you have to include the following lines in your `index.html` file.